BadKarma6969/DSAP/README.md

 ##  Project Overview

-This project simulates **graph structures** with some idealogically polarized nodes and detects communities based on node polarities.
-The main goal is to study how polarization evolves in networks and how communities form over time.
-Graph based approaches for modeling idealogical belifs in communities is an incresingly used tool in political and behavioural sciences (Socigrams).
+This project simulates a graph with some idealogically polarized nodes and detects communities based on node polarities.
+The main goal is to study how polarization evolves in networks and how communities of similar opinons form over time.
+Graph based approaches for modeling idealogical beliefs in communities is an incresingly used tool in political and behavioural sciences (Sociograms).

 **Key features:**

-- Generate random graphs with configurable size and connectivity.
+- Generates random graphs.
-- Assign polarities to nodes in the range `[-1, 1]`.
+- Assigns polarities to nodes in the range `[-1, 1]`.
-- Simulate idealogical spread using graph structure and node polarities.
+- Simulate idealogical spread using graph structure and neighbouring node polarities.
-- Detects communities of similar ideaologies
+- Detects communities of similar opinions(ideaology) using union find
-- Visualize communities and node polarization.
+- Visualize communities(idealogical ghettos) and node polarization.

 ---

 ##  Technologies Used

--  **Python: NetworkX MatPlotLib**: Only for graph visualisation
--  **C++**: Graph creation and community detection.
+-  **C++**: Graph creation, simulation and community detection.
+-  **Python:** NetworkX, MatPlotLib (for graph visualisation)

 ---

 ##  Features

 ### 1. Graph Generation

-- Create random graphs with `n` nodes and probability `p` for edge creation.
-- Configurable graph density and node attributes.
+- Builds a random graph using the **spatial Barabási–Albert Model**.
+- A **KD-Tree** enables fast spatial neighbor searches.

 ### 2. Node Polarization

-- Assign random polarities in the range `[-1, 1]`.
-- Track evolution of node opinions if diffusion is applied later.
+- Each node is assigned:
+  - **Opinion** - numerical representation of a node's opinion
+  - **Stubbornness** — resistance to influence
+  - **Influence** — strength of persuasion

+- Opinion updates use:
+  - **Weighted average of one's own and neighbouring opinions**
+  - **Bounded-confidence filtering** (ignoring highly dissimilar neighbors)
+  - **Increasing Stubbornness**, gradually hardening beliefs

 ### 3. Community Detection

-- Detect communities using Union Find
+- Uses **Disjoint Set Union (Union–Find)** to detect polarized spatial clusters (ghettos).
+- Communities form when nodes meet all criteria:
+  - **Spatial proximity**
+  - **Ideological similarity**

+- DSU aggregates these into distinct ideological communities.

 ### 4. Visualization
-- Plot graphs with nodes colored by polarity or community.
+- Plot graphs with nodes colored by opinion
+- Plot overlay of community in the graph
 - Easily compare polarization vs. community structure.